Topology-Preserving Polygon Augmentation for Segmentation in Structured Visual Domains: Method

 \subsection{Implementation and Complexity}

 The repair procedure operates in $O(m)$ time, where $m$ is the number of surviving vertices after augmentation ($m \le n$).
-All operations are performed in index space and therefore introduce negligible computational overhead compared with standard geometric augmentation operations.
-Because the method avoids contour reconstruction or polygon re-detection, it remains lightweight and can be easily integrated into existing augmentation pipelines.
+All operations are performed in index space and introduce negligible overhead compared with standard geometric transformations.
+Because the method avoids full contour reconstruction or polygon re-detection, it remains lightweight and can be integrated into existing augmentation workflows.